Virtual object keying

 Instance readiness (awakeable-based)

-AftercreateTopologies, ensureSentinelRows, and ensureCiliumNetworkPolicy, the Deploy handler fires off SentinelService.Deploy RPCs as RequestFutures (non-blocking) and then enters waitForDeployments which parks on a Restate awakeable.
-Both waits — sentinel convergence and pod readiness — happen in parallel on krane’s side.
+AftercreateTopologies, ensureSentinelRows, and ensureCiliumNetworkPolicy, the Deploy handler fires off SentinelService.Deploy RPCs as RequestFutures (non-blocking) and then enters waitForDeployments.
+Both waits happen in parallel on krane’s side.

 waitForDeployments flow:

-numRegions - 1healthy regions (minimum 1 — tolerates one regional outage). - Dedup the notification via an in-process
+numRegions - 1healthy regions (minimum 1, tolerating one regional outage). - Repeat the DB check until the threshold is met or

 Self-skip (belt-and-suspenders dedup)